 Review your advisee’s degree evaluation once more during the Drop/Add period to ensure that they are enrolled in appropriate courses to be able to complete their degree requirements.

 A follow-up from faculty advisors to the Registrar’s emails are often read more seriously (sadly!) and can save considerable frustration for everyone later in the semester.

 Roll Call grades during a student’s last semester are extremely important.
 If a senior advisee receives a “U” grade, encourage them to meet with the professor who assigned the grade to discuss how they can improve their standing in the class.

 Remind your advisees to follow-up on all requests from the Registrar’s Office.
 It may make the difference of whether or not they complete their degree by May.

 Remember that students will not be permitted to participate in the May commencement activities if they have not completed all requirements for their degree at Dickinson College.
 (Being very close to completing the degree requirements does NOT count!)

 Remember to shred any paper documents and records you have for advisees following graduation -- official records are maintained in the Registrar’s Office.

 Materials for Seniors

-Here you will find checklists and worksheets that the Office of Academic Advising has made available to seniors.
+Here you will find checklists and worksheets that the Center for Advising, Internships & Lifelong Career Development has made available to seniors.
 You may find them useful in your advising sessions - and of course you can feel free to modify them however you like.